GaloisInc/mctrace/docs/README-release.md

 supported DTrace syntax in MCTrace), `/mctrace-test/examples/full` contains sources and binaries for a few test programs.
-We have also included a few binaries from a statically compiled version of GNU coreutils in `/mctrace-test/examples/extras`.
+We have also included a few binaries from a statically compiled version of GNU coreutils in `/mctrace-test/examples/binaries`.

-MCTrace has been architected to require users to inject a collection of support functions in to the binary that MCTrace needs in order to produce a working binary.
-This collection of support functions is called the Platform API.
-The platform API functions allow MCTrace to delegate platform-specific functionality (e.g., memory allocation, timestamps) and support platform-specific data exfiltration (e.g. publishing data on a CAN bus).
-For testing purposes, simple platform API implementations are available at `/mctrace-test/examples/library/X86` and `/mctrace-test/examples/library/PPC` and include both source and object code.
+MCTrace has been architected to work on binaries across multiple architectures and platforms.
+In order to abstract away the details of the underlying platform, while supporting platform specific functionality (e.g. memory allocation, timestamps) and platform-specific data exfiltration (e.g. publishing data on a CAN bus), MCTrace specifies a "Platform API" that must be implemented for each platform.
+The API is essentially a collection of functions and an implementation must be provided as a single object file to the `instrument` command of MCTrace.

+For testing purposes, a simple platform API implementation is available at `/mctrace-test/examples/library/PPC` and includes both source and object code.

 For more details on the Platform API that must be implemented in order to use MCTrace, see `docs/using-mctrace.md`.